Achievable logoAchievable logo

 Translation

-Post-translational modifications: Proteins and polypeptides are modified after translation to be fully functional.
+Post-translational modifications: Proteins and polypeptides are modified after translation to become fully functional.
 Following modifications are seen :

 • Prosthetic groups are added by covalent bonds